When does vapor pressure deficit drive or reduce evapotranspiration?: Introduction

 \section{Introduction}

-Vapor pressure deficit (VPD) is expected to rise over continents in the future due to the combination of increased temperature and, depending on region, decreased relative humidity \citep{Byrne_2013}.
-Increases in VPD increase the atmospheric demand for evapotranspirated water \citep{Penman_1948, Monteith_1965}, but also stress plant stomata \citep{Leuning_1990, MEDLYN_2011}.
+Vapor pressure deficit (VPD) is expected to rise over continents in the future due to the combination of increased temperature and, depending on region, decreased relative humidity \cite{Byrne_2013}.
+Increases in VPD increase the atmospheric demand for evapotranspirated water \cite{Penman_1948, Monteith_1965}, but also reduce stomatal conductance through stomatal closure \cite{Rawson1977, Leuning_1990, Mott2007, Damour2010, MEDLYN_2011}.
+Understanding the net evapotranspiration (ET) response to these two opposing effects of changes in VPD is crucial for assessing the impact of environmental VPD perturbations on the water cycle.

-The opposing effects of increased atmospheric demand and higher stomatal stress lead to two possible perspectives for how evapotranspiration (ET) responds to shifts in VPD.
-The first, a hydrometeorological perspective, is that higher VPD increases atmospheric demand for water from the land surface, and this drives an increase in evapotranspiration (ET).
-This perspective is particularly relevant because potential evapotranspiration (PET), which is used in many drought indices and hydrometeorological studies \citep[e.g.,][]{Heim_2002, Scheff_2015}, typically only quantifies changes in atmospheric demand and fails to account for ecosystem response \citep{Swann_2016}.
-In reality, plants' stomata have evolved to optimally regulate the exchange of water and carbon, and tend to partially close in response to increased atmospheric dryness \citep{Farquhar_1978, Ball_1987, Leuning_1990, MEDLYN_2011}.
-This leads to a plant physiology perspective, in which an increase in VPD, particularly in well-watered soil conditions, may actually correspond to a decrease in ET because of stomatal closure \citep[e.g.][]{Rigden_2017}.
-In other words, the question ``When does VPD drive or reduce ET?'' can be related to whether plant regulation or atmospheric demand dominates ET response.
+The opposing effects of increased atmospheric demand and higher stomatal closure lead to two possible perspectives for how ET responds to shifts in VPD.
+The first, a hydrometeorological perspective, is that higher VPD increases atmospheric demand for water from the land surface, and this drives an increase in ET \cite{Penman_1948}.
+However, plants' stomata have evolved to optimally regulate the exchange of water and carbon, and tend to partially close in response to increased atmospheric dryness \cite{Farquhar_1978, Ball_1987, Leuning_1990, Katul_2009, MEDLYN_2011}.
+This leads to a plant physiology perspective, in which an increase in VPD may actually correspond to a decrease in ET because of stomatal closure \cite<e.g.>[]{Rigden_2017}.
+In other words, the question ``When does VPD drive or reduce ET?'' can be related to whether plant regulation or atmospheric demand dominates the ET response.